 Our online self-service people system is accessible via Inside Barnardo's.
-You can view and update your personal data, view and book annual leave, complete return to work forms and search the people directory to find a colleague.
-More functionality will be introduced over time.
+You can view and update your personal data, view and book annual leave, search the people directory and submit expenses (please refer to Claims for all expenses section on page 41).